Police find body of teenager killed by friends in Santa Cruz, Rio | Rio de Janeiro

 - Share on Telegram

-Police confirmed that the victim’s body was located where the five friends – blamed for the crime – said they played.
+The police confirmed that the Cauã’s body was located where the five friends – named as the perpetrators of the crime – said they gambled.
 The delegate investigating the case, Fábio Luis, holder of the 36th DP (Santa Cruz) declared that he will ask for their arrest.

-Cauã Neres, 17, was at a bar with five friends over the weekend.
-One of his friends’ cell phone disappeared, and Cauã managed to find the device inside a car.
+cauã I was at a bar with friends over the weekend.
+The cell phone of one of his friends disappeared, and Cauã managed to find the device inside a car.

+However, the friends they thought the teenager had stolen his cell phone and regretted the crime.
+The group put Cauã in a car and said they would take him to his mother, Vanessa Neres.
+According to investigations, he ended up being beaten and died.

+To hide the body, the group even tied stones in Cauã before throwing it into the river.

 - American judge kidnapping: call girls suspected of participating in the crime are arrested